redpanda-data/redpanda/licenses/third_party.md

 # Licenses list as of 12/6/2019

-### Please update with every change of every dependency

 Dependencies sometimes change licenses between versions, please keep this up to date with every new library use.